-- 272. The director control test is satisfied if control of a company is exercised in New Zealand, whether or not decision-making by directors is confined to New Zealand.
-The test is one of de facto control that is, the question is whether control of the company by directors is actually exercised from New Zealand. - 273.
-Directors may exercise control of a company in several ways.
-For example, control may be exercised through: - decisions made during formal directors' meetings; - decisions made during a telephone call or video conference between directors; - the signing of resolutions outside directors' meetings; or - informal decisions made by directors, acting in their capacity as directors, outside the course of the directors' meetings. - 274.
+- 281. Directors may exercise control of a company in several ways.
+For example, control may be exercised through: - decisions made during formal directors' meetings; - decisions made during a telephone call or video conference between directors; - the signing of resolutions outside directors' meetings; or - informal decisions made by directors, acting in their capacity as directors, outside the course of the directors' meetings. - 282.
 The method by which directors exercise control of a company may vary considerably from case to case.
-Each case must be considered on its facts to determine the place from which the directors actually exercise control of the company. - 275.
-The significance of the location of directors' meetings will vary from case to case.
-If directors exercise control only during directors' meetings, then the location of the

-- meetings is of paramount importance.
-On the other hand, if control is exercised outside of directors' meetings, and the meetings are merely to formalise decisions that have already been made, the location of the meetings is of little significance. - 276.
+Each case must be considered on its facts to determine the place from which the directors actually exercise control of the company. - 283.
+The significance of the location of directors' meetings (or the location from which directors attend the meetings, if they attend online) will vary from case to case.
+If directors exercise control only during directors' meetings, then the location of the meetings (or the location from which directors attend) is of paramount importance.
+On the other hand, if control is exercised outside of directors' meetings, and the meetings are merely to formalise decisions that have already been made, the location of the meetings (or the location from which directors attend) is of little significance. - 284.
 The fact directors of a company exercise directorial functions from New Zealand does not necessarily mean control of the company by its directors is exercised from New Zealand.
-For example, if the directors ordinarily exercise their powers during directors' meetings in Australia, the fact New Zealand directors occasionally sign resolutions in New Zealand or occasionally participate in online meetings from New Zealand does not mean the directors are exercising control of the company from New Zealand.
-See Case 11/2011 (2011) 25 NZTC 1-011 (TRA).
-All of the circumstances would be relevant to consider in terms of what is ordinarily the case.
-For example, during the COVID-19 pandemic, a relevant consideration was travel restrictions that resulted in directors exercising their functions from New Zealand when that would not ordinarily be the case or would not ordinarily be the case to the extent it was during that period. - 277.
-If the nominated directors do not exercise control of a company, but rather de facto directors exercise control from New Zealand, the company is resident in New Zealand even though the de facto directors are not directors under the company's constitution. - 278.
+For example, if the directors ordinarily exercise their powers in Australia, the fact they occasionally travel to New Zealand and make directorial decision from here does not mean the directors are exercising control of the company from New Zealand.
+All of the circumstances would be relevant to consider in terms of what is ordinarily the case. - 285.
+If the nominated directors do not exercise control of a company, but rather de facto directors exercise control from New Zealand, the company is resident in New Zealand even though the de facto directors are not directors under the company's constitution. - 286.
 Determining whether the nominated directors exercise true control requires consideration of how the company is, in reality, controlled.
 The fact the nominated directors may be accustomed to act in accordance with the directions or instructions of another person does not necessarily mean they are not exercising true control of the company.
 However, it means the person in accordance with whose directions or instructions they are accustomed to act would also be a director under the definition in s YA 1.
-If the nominated directors exercise their independent minds in undertaking their directorial functions, rather than acting as mere pawns or "rubber stamping" others' decisions, they are exercising true control of the company. - 279.
-In considering whether the nominated directors are truly exercising directorial control, the remuneration provided to them may be a relevant consideration.
+If the nominated directors exercise their independent minds in undertaking their directorial functions, rather than acting as mere pawns or "rubber stamping" others' decisions, they are exercising true control of the company.

+287. In considering whether the nominated directors are truly exercising directorial control, the remuneration provided to them may be a relevant consideration.
 If their remuneration does not reflect their apparent duties and responsibilities, the nominated directors may not be carrying the burden of decision-making responsibility.
 It is also appropriate to consider who the nominated directors are.
 In tax havens, for example, directors commonly have several hundred directorships.
 Such a situation may suggest the directors are not actively involved in making decisions, and that their directorial functions are exercised in accordance with outside instructions without the independent thought required for them to be considered to be exercising true control of the company.
-The circumstances of the exercise of the directorial functions need to be considered closely to determine whether the nominated directors are in fact exercising the directorial function independently or merely doing the bidding of others who are in reality controlling the company.
+The circumstances of the exercise of the directors are in fact exercising the directorial function independently or merely doing the bidding of others who are in reality controlling the company.